Skip to Content

 • Ask the veterinarian if he is familiar with Pomeranians and the medical conditions that sometimes arise.
 Has he had previous experience with any of these conditions?

-• Is he the only veterinarian that is working in the office or does he have partners?
+• Is he the only veterinarian in the office, or does he have partners?

-• Will you always be seeing him or will you at times see the other veterinarians?
+• Will you always see him, or will you sometimes see the other veterinarians?

 • Listen to how the veterinarian answers your questions.
 Is he friendly and willing to talk?